| My First Book of Poems to be Published!

 playing with blocks and before we went outside, M. insisted that we clean up.
 How shocking!
 Did you learn to clean up in daycare,

-I am looking for a blank piece of paper.
+I asked?
+"Yes!" she shouted.
+May 17, 2005 I am looking for a blank piece of paper.
 When I open the first notebook I

 find at hand--half-sheet sized with a cardboard cover spiral bound at the top--the first page I flip to is dated almost exactly